DavidArgote/DavidArgote/README.md

 *👋 Hi, I’m David Argote*

-I really like Android and it's what I'm currently learning, getting closer and closer to being a pro 🤣.
+I really like Android and mobile development (IOS).
+I also develop in front-end frameworks like Angular and Vue.

 I Like:
 - Javascript / TypeScript